All Products

 Document Center

-This topic outlines the configuration of a vector index within an existing OpenSearch retrieval engine edition instance and illustrates the use of the SDK for data retrieval through vector queries.
+Configure a vector index in an OpenSearch retrieval engine edition instance and use the SDK to retrieve data through vector queries.

 Purchase an OpenSearch retrieval engine edition instance